 But what if you are especially careful to make sure you don’t burn?
 A little bit of tanning can’t be that bad, right?
 Dermatologists disagree.

-“Though tanning is considered more aesthetically pleasing than a bright-red sunburn, the truth is that it’s still sun damage,” explains Dr. Ailynne Marie Vergara-Wijangco, owner of VW Dermatology Clinic (opens in new tab).
+“Though tanning is considered more aesthetically pleasing than a bright-red sunburn, the truth is that it’s still sun damage,” explains Dr. Ailynne Marie Vergara-Wijangco, owner of VW Dermatology Clinic, adding that the negative effects of tanning with oil are the following.

 - Dry, leathery skin